viktor-mezhenskyi/telegram-ava/README.md

-There is a mini app for report channels as "Russian aggression".
+There is a mini app for report channels.

 You should have **_Python_** and **_pip_** installed before use it.